Finding the Best Places to Retire Since 2006!

 Is Oregon Considered Tax Friendly for Retirement?
 No

-Cons: The air quality is slightly below the national average, and the earthquake risk is nearly 200% above the national average.
+Cons: The earthquake risk is nearly 200% above the national average.

 Notes: Salem has an eclectic population, a mix of farmers, retirees, students, professionals, outdoor types, hippies and others.
-It is often considered a poor step sister of Eugene and Portland and sometimes gets a bad rap for being the site of the state prison and the state mental hospital.
+It is often considered a poor stepsister of Eugene and Portland and sometimes gets a bad rap for being the site of the state prison and the state mental hospital.
 The movie One Flew Over the Cuckoo's Nest was filmed at the hospital.
-The city has grown by 50% within the last couple of decades.
+The city has grown by 7% within the last decade.

 Recommended as a Retirement Spot?
 Yes